openebs-archive/cstor-operators/docs/quick.md

  **Note: If running on K8s version lesser than 1.17, you will need to comment the `priorityClassName: system-cluster-critical` in the csi-operator.yaml**

-Once installed using any of the above methods, verify that NDM and cStor operators are running.
+Once installed using any of the above methods, verify that all NDM and CStor operators pods are running.

 ```bash
 $ kubectl get pod -n openebs